Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Multi-Dimensional Iterative Surface Fitting

 \subsection{Fitting Weights Reshaping}

 The current MDISF algorithm assumes that all points have equivalent importance.
 With this assumption, MDISF may produce unsatisfying power grasps which either prevent the hand from closing fingers if it matches to the region close to hinge, or easily collide with the ground if the object is flat.
-To generate natural power grasps, we shape the weights of points on different regions of the hand surface with Gaussian, as shown in Fig.~\ref{fig:gaussian_weights}(a).
+To generate natural power grasps, we shape the weights of points on different regions of the hand surface, as shown in Fig.~\ref{fig:gaussian_weights}(a).
 With this shaping, the central regions of palms and links are emphasized since these regions have better robustness to uncertainties and allow large-scale joint motion.
 To produce precision grasps for flat objects, we emphasize the fitting of points on fingertips, as shown in Fig.~\ref{fig:gaussian_weights}(b).

-The surface fitting with weight shaping is similar the original one and can be solved by IPFO.
-The details are neglected for simplicity.
+Similar to~\cite{fan2018grasp}, Gaussian distributions are used to shape the surface points.
+Despite the variations of pad material and link surface, Gaussian assumption is usually sufficient to balance the offline manual effort and the online searching accuracy based on the grasping results with Barrett hand and Shadow hand.
+The surface fitting with weight shaping is similar to the original one and can be solved by IPFO.
+The details are omitted for simplicity.

-With the IPFO algorithm in Alg.~(\ref{alg:IPFO}), MDISF searches optimal hand configuration hierarchically using the multi-resolution pyramid, as shown in Alg.~(\ref{alg:isf}).
-MDISF iterates between matching the correspondence (Line~\ref{isf:nn}-\ref{isf:collision}) and searching for optimal transformation and finger displacements $R,\boldsymbol{t},\delta \boldsymbol{q}$ with IPFO (Line~\ref{isf:IPFO}).
+With the IPFO algorithm, MDISF searches optimal hand configuration hierarchically using the multi-resolution pyramid, as shown in Alg.~(\ref{alg:isf}).
+MDISF iterates between matching the correspondence (Line~\ref{isf:nn}-\ref{isf:collision}) and searching for optimal configuration $R,\boldsymbol{t},\delta \boldsymbol{q}$ with IPFO (Line~\ref{isf:IPFO}).